-Kosina Creek enters the Susitna River from the south at river mile 208.6, approximately 24 miles upstream from the proposed Watana dam site

-(Appendix Figure 5-B-8).
-The proposed reservoir would inundate 4.5 miles of the stream.
+Kosina Creek enters the Susitna River from the south at river mile 208.6 approximately 24 miles upstream from the proposed Watana dam site (Appendix Figure 5-B-8).
+The proposed reservoir would inundate 4.3 miles of the stream.

 The habitat evaluation location was sampled monthly during the open water field season.
-Sampling was also conducted once during July on the 1.5 mile reach of stream immediately above the PIE.
+Sampling was conducted once during July on the 1.5 mile reach of stream immediately above the PIE.
 Aerial surveys were conducted on the main fork of Kosina Creek upstream from the mouth for approximately 10 miles.
-Aerial surveys were also conducted along Gilbert Creek to Clarence Lake and on other selected major tributaries of Kosina Creek.
+Aerial surveys were also conducted along Gilbert Creek to Clarence Lake and on selected major tributaries to Kosina Creek.

 Kosina Creek is a relatively large clearwater stream which originates in steep mountainous terrain just south of the Talkeetna Mountains.
 It flows generally north for approximately 35 miles from its source to its confluence with the Susitna River and has a drainage basin size of 400 square miles.
 Several major tributaries drain into Kosina Creek along its course.
-Two of these tributaries, Terrace (TRM 15.5) and Gilbert (TRM 5.8) Creeks, drain large lake systems which presently support populations of Arctic grayling and lake trout.
-Several other lakes are located on the tundra plateau above the valley floor and are drained by small high gradient streams.
-These lakes do not appear to be accessible to fish.
+Two of the more important tributaries, Terrace (TRM 15.5) and Gilbert (TRM 5.8) creeks drain large lake systems which presently support populations of Arctic grayling and lake trout.
+Several other lakes are located on the tundra plateau above the valley floor and are drained by small high gradient outlet streams which do not appear to be accessible to fish.

 The stream habitat in Kosina Creek varies considerably along its course.
-In the upper reaches, the creek flows through broad valleys of glacial origin having relatively moderate streamflow velocities.
+The upper reaches are characterized by broad valleys of glacial origin with relatively moderate streamflow velocities.
 Meandering braided channels are common in this area.
-Approximately ten miles upstream from the mouth the gradient increases and the stream becomes confined to a V-shaped valley.
+Approximately ten miles upstream from the mouth the gradient increases and the stream is more confined to a V-shaped valley.
 Long, fast flowing riffle areas are the dominant habitat type in this middle reach of the stream.

-The reach of stream below its confluence with Gilbert Creek is characterized by long stretches of high velocity riffle areas interspersed with numerous large, deep, slow flowing pools (Plate 5-3-2).
-These pools are generally located against cliffs, high banks or in areas behind large boulders.
-The pools are as large as 50 by 150 feet and up to 8-10 feet in depth.
+The reach of stream below its confluence with Gilbert Creek is characterized by long stretches of high velocity riffle areas interspersed with numerous large, deep slow-flowing pools (Plate 5-3-2).
+These pools are located against cliffs, high banks or in areas behind large boulders.
+The pools are as large as 50 by 150 feet in area and up to 8-10 feet in depth.
 Substrate in the pools consists of varying proportions of cobble, rubble and boulder usually embedded in sand.
 Substrate in the riffle areas consists mainly of cobble and boulder.
 The stream channel is frequently braided in this reach.
 Stream widths are often in excess of 200 feet and depths average 3-5 feet.